 16. RV Fresh Water Hose

 An RV fresh water hose is necessary for hooking up your RV to a water source so that you can fill your RV’s freshwater tank or run on city water.
 Without a RV fresh water hose, you will not be able to camp at places with hookups.
 Even if you are boondocking, you will need a RV fresh water hose to fill up your freshwater tank before you head out into the boonies.
-So make sure you include a RV fresh water hose on your packing list for your next RV road trip!
+Don’t use a regular garden hose!!

 17. RV Leveling Blocks